Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 )
 ```

-Similar to the plot above of the catchment data, we can plot the distance to the outlet using `.imshow()`.
+Similar to the plot above of the catchment data, we can plot the distance to the outlet using `.imshow()` (Figure 12.4).

 ```python
 # Create figure and axis